qmlbook/qmlbook/docs/networking/networking.rst

 To demonstrate a REST client we write a small color grid.
 The color grid displays the colors retrieved from the web-service via HTTP requests.
 Our user interface provides the following commands:

-* Get color list
+* Get a color list
 * Create color
-* Read last color
+* Read the last color
 * Update last color
-* Delete last color
+* Delete the last color

 We bundle our API into an own JS file called ``colorservice.js`` and import it into our UI as ``Service``.
-Inside the service module we create a helper function to make the HTTP requests for us:
+Inside the service module, we create a helper function to make the HTTP requests for us:

 ::